-- the number and scope, rate of progress, expense and results of our discovery and preclinical development activities and clinical trials; - · the number of trials required for approval; - the number of sites included in each of our trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the number of patients that participate in the trials; - · the ability to identify appropriate patients eligible for our clinical trials; - · the number of doses that patients receive; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring requested by regulatory agencies;
+- the number and scope, rate of progress, expense and results of our discovery and preclinical development activities and clinical trials; - the number of trials required for approval;

-- the duration of patient participation in the trials and follow-up; - · the phase of development of the product candidate; - the efficacy and safety profile of the product candidate; - the timing, receipt, and terms of any approvals from applicable regulatory authorities including the FDA and non-U.S. regulators; - maintaining a continued acceptable safety profile of our product candidates following approval, if any; - the cost and timing of manufacturing our product candidates; - · significant and changing government regulation and regulatory guidance; - the impact of any business interruptions to our operations or to those of the third parties with whom we work, including the COVID-19 pandemic or other epidemic diseases; - · geopolitical instability, such as the war in Ukraine; - adverse effects on the financial markets, the global economy, the supply chain and our expenses due to the COVID-19 pandemic or other epidemic diseases, geopolitical instability, inflation, rising interest rates and other factors; and - the extent to which we establish additional strategic collaborations or other arrangements.
+- · the number of sites included in each of our trials; - · the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the number of patients that participate in the trials; - the ability to identify appropriate patients eligible for our clinical trials; - · the number of doses that patients receive; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring requested by regulatory agencies; - the duration of patient participation in the trials and follow-up; - the phase of development of the product candidate; - the efficacy and safety profile of the product candidate; - the timing, receipt, and terms of any approvals from applicable regulatory authorities including the FDA and non-U.S. regulators; - maintaining a continued acceptable safety profile of our product candidates following approval, if any; - · the cost and timing of manufacturing our product candidates; - · significant and changing government regulation and regulatory guidance; - · the impact of any business interruptions to our operations or to those of the third parties with whom we work, - · geopolitical instability, such as the war in Ukraine and, more recently, the war between Israel and Hamas; - adverse effects on the financial markets, the global economy, the supply chain and our expenses due to pandemics or other epidemic diseases, geopolitical instability, inflation, rising interest rates and other factors; and - the extent to which we establish additional strategic collaborations or other arrangements.